glacc/snake_ti89/README.md

 # snake_ti89
-Snake game on TI-89 calculator
+A snake game written for the TI-89 calculator.

-Written in TIGCC.
+Compile with TIGCC.

-Tested in TI-89 Hardware Version 1.0.
+Tested on TI-89 Hardware Version 1.0.